 1. Make yourself an office.

 Set aside one whole room (if the real estate gods have smiled on you) or at least a portion of your home that is all business, and only business.
 If you start thinking of your bed as a desk, you'll start thinking of your desk as a bed.
+(Plus, working from your bed is horrible for your back.)

 2. Commence operation distraction removal.